openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 **EXAMPLE**

-see Annex A for additional information.
+See Annex A for additional information.

 #### 5.2.2.1 ID Token as detached signature